0xAX/linux-insides/Booting/linux-bootstrap-1.md

 - Clearing the `.bss` section
 - Transitioning into C code

-In the next sections, we’ll walk through each of these steps in detail.
+In the next sections, we'll walk through each of these steps in detail.

 ### Aligning the segment registers